-My dad has been more and more interested in eating plant-based in the past few years – seeing aging people around you fall prey to modern lifestyle diseases can do that to anyone – and I thought he’d greatly benefit from joining me at this talk.
+My dad has been more and more interested in eating plant-based in the past few years, and I thought he’d greatly benefit from joining me at this talk.
 He was really excited to do so, too, and found much of the information extremely useful.

-The talk was centered around eating for cancer prevention, but Eisman touched on other subjects especially when an unrelated topic came up during Q and A. He did a fantastic job at presenting complex scientific processes in an accessible manner.
-People like my dad had no problem grasping the ideas that he was explaining.
-Even for someone like me, who is no newbie to nutritional concepts, the talk brought up new facts and perspectives to ponder.
+The talk was centered around eating for cancer prevention, but Eisman touched on other subjects especially when an unrelated topic came up during Q and A. He did a fantastic job at presenting complex scientific processes in an accessible manner, and even for someone like me who is no newbie to nutritional concepts, the talk brought up new facts and perspectives to ponder.
 I feel that as someone who would love to educate people about nutrition in the future, I have much to learn from his teaching style.
 I’m definitely going to let yesterday’s events marinate in my mind for awhile and take all that I can from it.

 Here’s a summary of some important points that he touched on: